But What About Beer?

-Our friends sent us this short zine—а FAQ on drug (alcohol) consumption at common DIY and activist spaces, camps, social centers and political events.
+Our friends sent us this short zine—а FAQ on drug (alcohol) consumption at common DIY and activist spaces.
 Feel free to comment, share, copy, edit, translate and distribute widely.

 But What About Beer?